condo in thailand

 Another key decision when buying is whether you want to buy a new or an old condo.
 There are advantages and disadvantages to both.

-The key selling point of a new condo is that you will be the first person to live there and everything will be fresh.
+• New Decoration and Technology: Everything will be fresh.
 The hallways and common areas will be decorated well, and the rooms will have the latest appliances and technologies.
-The condo itself should be built using up-to-date construction procedures and with high-quality materials.

-The downside of buying a new condo is that you don’t know how things will work a few years down the line.
-The initially helpful, polite staff might have a change in attitude after a while and services like cleaning and repairs might not be as frequent as in the first couple of years.
+• Services: You don’t know how things will work a few years down the line.
+The initially helpful, polite staff might have a change in attitude after a while and services like cleaning and repairs might not be as frequent as in the beginning.

+• Price: The major benefit of an older condo is that the price should be lower than a new unit and you can get a bargain.
 The majority of locals would rather buy new than old which means that there is often an oversupply of old condo units.
 You can get a good price for a room that is only a few years old.
-With condos in this category, you can also get a better idea about the build quality.

 Related article: How to Find a Handyman in Bangkok, Thailand